r57zone/Half-Life-Alyx-novr/README.md

 End | Throwing an energy ball (chapter 11: Departure), if it doesn’t work, try to click quickly several times | Left controller movement
 Delete | Enabling and disabling aiming mode (also disabled when the right and middle mouse buttons are clicked) | Moving controllers in front of the face
-PageUP and PageDown | Move up and down | Moving controllers and head up and down Numpad "-" или "-" | Reset move down and up | Return to position before moving "{" and "}"  | Moving the left controller up and down, in the movement mode of the left controller (right mouse button) | Move left controller up in height
+PageUP and PageDown | Move up and down | Moving controllers and head up and down Numpad "-" | Reset move down and up | Return to position before moving "{" and "}"  | Moving the left controller up and down, in the movement mode of the left controller (right mouse button) | Move left controller up in height
 Insert and Home | The movement of the controller forward and backward | The movement of the controller forward and backward "U", "J", "H", "K" | Controllers rotation (use only for certain moments necessary in the game - Сhapter 5: North Star), reset after use | Rotation of both controllers